-As more & more successful companies press into the data-driven digital growth phase, metrics which measure how visitors interact with a website and how many visitors interact with a website are gaining importance as a KPI or measurement of a brand website’s success.
+As more and more successful companies enter the data-driven digital growth phase, metrics that measure how visitors interact with a website and how many visitors interact with a website are gaining importance as a KPI or a measurement of the success of a brand website.

 Tools like Google Analytics can help measure these attributes.
-In this blog, we focus on two prominent metrics associated with web analytics – average time-on-page and average session-duration.
-We will talk about what they mean, how they are measured and the kind of information they can provide about a website’s performance.
-To begin with, let’s start by defining the terms “time-on-page” and “session-duration”.
+In this blog, we will focus on two prominent metrics associated with web analytics: average time-on-page and average session duration.
+We will discuss what they mean, how they are measured, and the kind of information they can provide about a website’s performance.
+To begin with, let’s start by defining the terms “time-on-page” and “session-duration.”

 TIME ON PAGE

 The time-on-page for a web page is calculated by the time difference between the point when a person lands on the page and when they move on to the next one.
-Clicking a link to go to another page in the website is the trigger that causes the time spent on the earlier page to be calculated.
+Clicking a link to another page on the website is the trigger that causes the time spent on the previous page to be calculated.
 If the person exits the website without going to any other page, then the time-on-page is zero.

-A session-duration is defined as the time frame during which there are regular active interactions occurring from a user on a website.
+Session duration is defined as the time frame during which there are regular active interactions occurring between a user on a website.
 The session is timed out when there is no activity from the user for a predefined time duration (30 minutes by default).
-Session-duration takes into account the entire time that a person spends on a website.
+Session duration takes into account the entire time that a person spends on a website.
 It is effectively the sum of the time-on-page for the different pages that a person visits on a website during a single session.
-Again, the time-on-page for the last page, from where the visitor exits, will be zero.
+The time-on-page for the last page, from where the visitor exits, will be zero.